 Bernanke Backs Low Interest Rates

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

-NPRs Jim Zarroli reports.
+NPR's Jim Zarroli reports.

-JIM ZARROLI: This was Bernankes first trip to Capitol Hill since his reappointment battle last month when he took heat over the way the Fed had handled the big bank bailout.
+JIM ZARROLI: This was Bernanke's first trip to Capitol Hill since his reappointment battle last month when he took heat over the way the Fed had handled the big bank bailout.
 This time, the atmosphere was less contentious.
 He appeared before the House Financial Services Committee to give his semi- annual assessment of economic conditions.
 Bernanke said the economy continues to improve.
 There was no talk of a double-dip recession.

 ZARROLI: But Bernanke said the rebound was due in part to what economists call an inventory correction.
 Businesses that let their supply of products dwindle during the downturn are now restocking their shelves.
 If the rebound is really to last, Bernanke said, consumers will have to start buying more.

 ZARROLI: There already has been some pick up in consumer spending, he said, and business investment is up significantly.
-But demand wont really take off until the job market improves and right now, its still very weak.
+But demand won't really take off until the job market improves and right now, it's still very weak.
 Bernanke said he's especially concerned about the growing number of people who remain unemployed for long periods.

-Mr. BERNANKE: Indeed, more than 40 percent of the unemployed have been out of work for six months or more, nearly double the share of a year ago.
+BERNANKE: Indeed, more than 40 percent of the unemployed have been out of work for six months or more, nearly double the share of a year ago.

-ZARROLI: And then theres the credit problem.
+ZARROLI: And then there's the credit problem.
 Bernanke said big banks seem to be doing a lot better, but small businesses are having considerable trouble getting credit.
 Yet for all the problems he cited, Bernanke sounded on the whole surprisingly optimistic, says Mark Vitner, chief economist at Wells Fargo.

-ZARROLI: Bernanke spoke at length about the Feds efforts to unwind some of the extraordinary measures that it's taken to prop up the economy.
+ZARROLI: Bernanke spoke at length about the Fed's efforts to unwind some of the extraordinary measures that it's taken to prop up the economy.
 Since last year, for instance, the Fed has been buying up mortgage-backed securities as a way of pumping money into the housing market.
 It will stop doing so next month.
-Thats raised concern in some quarters that mortgage rates could rise, but it hasnt happened so far.
+That's raised concern in some quarters that mortgage rates could rise, but it hasn't happened so far.
 Bernanke said the Fed would be watching the situation carefully, but he suggested that the impact of the unwinding will probably be mild.

-Mr. BERNANKE: These adjustments are not expected to lead to tighter financial conditions for households and businesses, and should not be interpreted as signaling any change in the outlook for monetary policy.
+BERNANKE: These adjustments are not expected to lead to tighter financial conditions for households and businesses, and should not be interpreted as signaling any change in the outlook for monetary policy.

 ZARROLI: In fact, he said the Fed plans to keep the interest rates it controls at historically low levels for an extended period of time.
-It can do that because theres virtually no sign of inflation.
+It can do that because there's virtually no sign of inflation.
 Bernanke was asked several times about the growing federal budget deficit.
 At one point, he conceded that addressing the deficit would probably be good for the economy.
 Bond markets want to know that the trajectory of bigger and bigger deficits will end.

-Mr. BERNANKE: It would be very helpful - even to the current recovery, to markets' confidence - if there were a sustainable, credible plan for a fiscal exit, if you will.
+BERNANKE: It would be very helpful - even to the current recovery, to markets' confidence - if there were a sustainable, credible plan for a fiscal exit, if you will.

-Jim Zarroli, NPR News.
+ZARROLI: Jim Zarroli, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.